Tiemonto/Waikato-Air-PYTHON2/README.txt

 # Waikato-Air-Program
-Run the program and follow instructions.
-This is the test branch of the program, input answers correctly as there is no error catching.
+This is the main branch.
+Currently in process of adding error catching and restrictions to user answers.
+(Once done this is finished.)